Topics Map > Instructional Continuity

 •Allows instructors to create settings presets and apply them to other quizzes

-•Can automatically generate & publish a brief practice quiz so students can test Honorlock on their device
+•Can automatically generate & publish a short practice quiz so students can test Honorlock on their device

 •Supports File Upload question types

-Due to the original incompatibility between Respondus and Chromebooks (which is now in beta), Parkside acquired Honorlock as a proctoring alternative.
 Honorlock runs as a browser extension within the Google Chrome web browser, so students will need to use Chrome to take their quiz.
-As a result of this, the Honorlock download is much smaller and faster to install compared to Respondus.
-Students can freely delete or deactivate the extension after they finish their quizzes with no negative effects since Honorlock is such a small add-on compared to Respondus.
-Canvas will ask the student for a password if they try to begin an Honorlock-enabled quiz without Honorlock active.
+Adding the Honorlock extension to Chrome only takes a couple of clicks and will be ready to go almost instantaneously.
+Students can freely delete or deactivate the extension after they finish their quizzes with no negative effects.
+Canvas will ask the student for a password if they try to begin an Honorlock-enabled quiz without having Honorlock active.
 You can choose to give a student this password in emergency situations where proctoring isn't an available option on their end.
+Otherwise, they will need to download and enable Honorlock before they can access the quiz.

 Being a Chrome add-on, Honorlock cannot fully lock down a student's device.
-However, any attempts to leave the quiz screen will be detected and flagged.
-The quiz will lock itself down if they deactivate any necessary proctoring services.
+However, any attempts to leave the quiz screen will be detected and flagged, whether it was to another browser tab or another program.
+The quiz will lock itself down if they deactivate any necessary proctoring services mid-quiz.
 Additionally, Honorlock has methods to detect if students search for quiz answers while they take their quiz.
-It is worth noting that this does not involve monitoring any of the user's other devices or internet network.
-Please visit the following Knowledgebase page if you have any concerns about proctoring tool policy: Proctoring Privacy F.A.Q.s
+Please visit the following Knowledgebase page if you have any concerns about proctoring tool privacy or how it can detect students using other devices during their quiz: Proctoring Privacy F.A.Q.s

-Both Respondus and Honorlock use automated proctoring.
-If there is suspected academic misconduct during a student's quiz attempt, the proctoring service will flag timestamps in their attempt for the instructor to review.
+Honorlock uses an automated proctoring service.
+If there is suspected academic misconduct during a student's quiz attempt, Honorlock will flag those timestamps in the student's attempt for the instructor to review.
 It will be up to the instructor to determine what, if any, action is taken for flagged footage.
 Footage being flagged does not automatically indicate that academic misconduct has occurred.

-Both proctoring tools are free to faculty and students.
-Enabling one of the tools on a quiz will automatically add its respective download link to the quiz description.
-Honorlock can also be found through an internet search or on the Google Chrome extension storefront.
+The Honorlock Google Chrome extension is free to everyone.
+Enabling it on a quiz will automatically add its download link to the quiz description.
+The extension can also be found through an internet search or on the Google Chrome extension storefront.

-Here are some of the features that both of these services provide, most of which are optional:
+Here are some of the features that are commonly provided by online proctoring tools, most of which are optional:

 - Device/browser lockdown

 - Prevents students from accessing other programs or websites during their quiz unless otherwise specified in the proctoring settings.
-Both tools will require students to close most other programs on their device when the quiz start-up process begins.
-The degree of device lockdown depends on which tool you use and the settings you choose.
+Proctoring tools will require students to close other browser tabs and/or programs if the settings require it.

 - Webcam audio & video proctoring